josemotta/IoT.Hass.Farm/_tank/README.md

 The `Pi Zero W` is supposed to be installed with following software:

 - **Linux Raspbian GNU/Linux 9.1 (stretch)**.
 [Lite version](https://www.raspberrypi.org/downloads/raspbian/), the minimal image based on Debian Stretch.
 Generate the Micro SD Card with [Etcher](https://www.raspberrypi.org/magpi/pi-sd-etcher/), for example, and boot the RPI.
-- If you need the configuration program raspi-config, it is already available at Stretch Lite version.
+- If you need the configuration program **raspi-config**, it is already available at Stretch Lite version.
-- You should also install Git, used to clone the IoT.Hass.farm repository.
+- You should also install **Git**, used to clone the IoT.Hass.farm repository.

 ```
 $ sudo apt-get install git